Will the media be interested in my case?

 Do I have to speak to the media?

-If you are a witness, the CDPP strongly recommends that you avoid talking to the media until after the case has finished.
-This is to protect the case, and your evidence, from being compromised or challenged by anything you say outside the court.
+If you are a witness, the CDPP strongly recommends that you avoid discussing the case publicly (including with the media) until it has concluded.
+This helps protect the integrity of the proceedings and avoids any risk of your evidence being compromised or challenged because of comments made outside of court.

-• If you are not a witness in a case, you can talk to the media at any time unless there is a suppression order in place, or the court has ordered you not to.
+If you are not a witness, you can speak to the media unless there are laws or court orders that prevent you from doing so.

 More information